Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

 Inter-model and intra-model fusion are relevant to model selection.
-There are some strategies to determine \textit{how} to combine the features from two models.
-It is straightforward to fuse all types of features from the candidate models and then learning a metric based on the concatenated features \cite{yang2017two}, which is a kind of ``\emph{early fusion}'' strategy.
-Alternatively, it is also possible to learn optimal metrics separately for the features from each model, and then to uniformly combine these metrics for final retrieval ranking \cite{wu2013online}, which is a kind of ``\emph{late fusion}'' strategy.
+There are some strategies to determine how to combine the features from two models.
+It is straightforward to fuse all features from the candidate models and then learn a metric based on the concatenated features \cite{liu2015deepindex},\cite{yang2017two}, which is a kind of ``\emph{early fusion}'' strategy.
+Alternatively, it is also possible to learn optimal metrics separately for the features from each model, and then to combine these metrics for final retrieval ranking \cite{li2016exploiting},\cite{Zheng2015QueryadaptiveLF}, which is a kind of ``\emph{late fusion}'' strategy.

-\textbf{Discussion.} Layer-level fusion and model-level fusion are conditioned on the fact that the involved components (layers or whole networks) have different feature description capacities.
-For these two fusion strategies, the key question is \textit{what features are the best to be combined?} Some explorations have been made for answering this question based on off-the-shelf deep models.
-For example, Xuan \etal \cite{xuan2018deep} illustrate the effect of combining different numbers of features and different sizes within the ensemble.
-Chen \etal \cite{chen2019analysis} analyze the performance of embedded features from image classification and object detection models with respect to image retrieval.
-They study the discrimination of feature embeddings of different off-the-shelf models which, to some extent, implicitly guides the model selection when conducting the inter-model level fusion for feature learning.
+\textbf{Discussion.} Layer-level fusion and model-level fusion are conditioned on the fact that the associated layers or networks have different feature description capacities.
+For these fusion strategies, the key question is \textit{what features are the best to be combined?} Some explorations have been made on the basis of off-the-shelf models, such as Xuan \etal \cite{xuan2018deep}, who illustrates the effect of combining different numbers of features and different sizes within the ensemble.
+Chen \etal \cite{chen2019analysis} analyze the performance of embedded features from off-the-shelf image classification and object detection models with respect to image retrieval.